Start9Labs/documentation/site/source/user-manual/upgrade-hardware/upgrade-pro.rst

 .. _upgrade-pro:

 ====================================================
-Transferring From Embassy One to Embassy Pro (NASPi)
+Transferring From Embassy One To Embassy Pro (NASPi)
 ====================================================

 This is for Embassy One users upgrading from a NASPi (pictured below).
 If you're using a Samsung T5/T7 please go :ref:`here <samsung-drives>`.